Pipe Systems Compared

 Table of Contents

-Seven pipe system families are available for thermal networks: the pre-insulated bonded pipe (KMR) as the standard for district heating (up to 160 degC, PN 25), the flexible corrugated metal pipe (MMR) for service connections, the cost-effective plastic medium pipe (PMR) for local heating (up to 95 degC), PE pipes without insulation for anergy networks (up to 50 degC), ductile cast iron pipes, GRP pipes for corrosive media, and the steel casing pipe (SMR) for high-temperature transmission lines (up to 400 degC).
-Since the pipe network typically accounts for 50 to 60% of total investment costs (VDI 2067), the system selection is one of the most consequential planning decisions.
+Seven pipe system families are available for thermal networks.
+The pre-insulated bonded pipe (KMR) is the district heating standard (up to 160 degC, PN 25).
+The flexible corrugated metal pipe (MMR) serves service connections, and the cost-effective plastic medium pipe (PMR) local heating up to 95 degC.
+PE pipes without insulation cover anergy networks up to 50 degC, ductile cast iron pipes and GRP pipes handle special mechanical or corrosive requirements, and the steel casing pipe (SMR) carries high-temperature transmission lines up to 400 degC.
+Since the pipe network typically makes up 50 to 60% of total investment costs (VDI 2067), the system choice is one of the most consequential planning decisions.

 Pre-insulated Bonded Pipe (KMR)